Reducing harm for people with chronic pain by reducing the prescribing of opioids

 Introduction

-At the Health Innovation Network (HIN) South London we developed a local programme across south London in response to the nationally commissioned Medicines Safety Improvement programme (MedSIP).
-The Patient Safety Collaboratives (PSCs) are working with a minimum of 15 ICS, will collectively achieve the ambition to improve care for people with persistent (chronic, non-cancer) pain by reducing opioid analgesic use by the end of March 2025:
+At the Health Innovation Network (HIN) South London we developed a local programme across south London in response to the nationally commissioned Medicines Safety Improvement Programme (MedSIP).
+The Patient Safety Collaboratives (PSCs) are working with at least 50% of Integrated Care Boards (ICBs) across England, and will collectively achieve the ambition to improve care for people with persistent (chronic, non-cancer) pain by reducing opioid analgesic use by the end of March 2025:

-• 30,000 fewer people were prescribed oral or transdermal opioids (of any dose) for more than 3 months.
+- 25,000 fewer people are prescribed oral or transdermal opioids (of any dose) for more than 3 months compared to 31st March 2024.

 “All too often the complexity of having chronic pain and of helping people and professionals to manage pain are overlooked.
 High prescriptions of opioids can be a result.
 I’m delighted that this work has looked at how to manage pain as well as reducing harm from opioids.”
 Natasha Curran, Consultant in Anaesthesia and Pain Medicine at UCL Hospitals and Medical Director of the Health Innovation Network.